mars0i/majure/doc/tips.md

 realized immediately.

-### Version
+### Versions

-Don't use an old version of Clojure, of course.
-I got a roughly 2X speedup by using a pre-release Clojure 1.7.0 (1.7.0-RC1) rather than 1.6.0.
-Pre-release versions might not be what you want for research you're going to present or publish, obviously.
+Clojure is under active development.
+I got a roughly 2X speedup by using a pre-release version of Clojure, 1.7.0-RC1, rather than Clojure 1.6.0.